graysonriffe/NFRev1/docs/pages/1_install.md

 both your app and assets.

-@note When the "Build Assets" project is built, the resulting NFPacks are moved to the output `assets` directory next to your .exe for you.
+@note When the "Build Assets" project is built, the resulting NFPacks are moved to the output `assets` directory next to your `.exe` for you.

 NF is a **statically-linked** library.
 This means that your build will not rely on any external dlls other than the MSVC redistributable.
+See @ref packagingTut.